MooseValley/Math---Prime-Numbers---Binary-Primes-only-contain-0-1-/README.md

-# Math---Prime-Numbers---Binary-Primes-only-contain-0-1-
-Math - Prime Numbers - Binary Primes (only contain 0, 1)
+# Math - Prime Numbers - Binary Primes (only contain 0, 1)

+I invented these - or thought I had - in the hope of adding a sequence to OEIS (https://oeis.org/).

+Sadly, I included 1 at the front of my sequence, so my search revealed no entries in the OEIS.

+After I submitted 2 sequences to the OEIS, I was reminded that
+* 1 is NOT a prime

+and I found out that
+* both of my sequences were already in the OEIS (without the 1).

+Gutted ... thought I had finally contributed something.

+Mike O